 No vacation, no sick days no crazy-mad days where extra hours were needed to prepare for a board meeting where things changed at the last minute.

-Effective systems which are designed to detect and prevent fraud and theft require that transactions like this be evaluated and questioned by the appropriate level of management.
+Effective systems which are designed to detect and prevent fraud and theft require that transactions like this be evaluated and questioned by the appropriate level of board oversight or management at your property management company.
 In this case, the treasurer should be asking if the time is accurate and if the time is being spent appropriately.

 The auditor does have a professional obligation to discuss findings with the appropriate level of management.
 In this case, if the auditor detected that the time was inaccurate, it would be discussed with the board so that proper steps could be taken to address the findings.